 - Don’t try to remove lead paint hazards yourself

-- Check the Lead Free Homes LA eligibility and service area map to see if you are currently eligible for a free home assessment for lead paint hazards.
+- Check the Lead Free Homes LA eligibility questionnaire to see if you are currently eligible for a free home assessment for lead paint hazards.
 If you don't quality for free assessment and services with Lead Free Homes LA, find a certified inspector or risk assessor at epa.gov/lead

 - Talk to your landlord about fixing surfaces with peeling or chipping paint

 - Take precautions to avoid exposure to lead dust when remodeling, such as wearing a respirator